Dutch director and animator Michaël Dudok de Wit assembles an international production team to develop his first animated feature, The Red Turtle.

 Dudok de Wit remains faithful to 2D charcoal animation, and states that the film “shows a deep respect for nature, including human nature, and it conveys a sense of peace and awe before the immensity of life.”

-Watch Father and Daughter and The Monk and the Fish, below:
+Watch trailers for Father and Daughter and The Monk and the Fish, below:

 (via Zippy Frames)